mbullington/deus/README.md

 `deus` is simpler than `doas`.

 ## TODO

+- `deus` is vulnerable to TIOCSTI and TIOCLINUX IOCTLs made by malicious programs ran using `deus`.
+See [this issue](https://github.com/slicer69/doas/issues/110) for more details.

 - `deus` currently does not support timestamping; thus, you need to authenticate every time.